-- Are a mid-career professionals in a leadership positions who have a commitment to public service and the potential for professional experience.
+- Are a mid-career professional in a leadership position who has a commitment to public service and the potential for professional advancement.

-- have not attended a graduate school in the United States for one academic year or more during the seven years prior to August 2019
+- Have not attended a graduate school in the United States for one academic year or more during the seven years prior to August 2022

 - No dual U.S. citizenship or U.S. permanent resident status